 Certification as a Family Life Educator is provided by the National Council on Family Relations (www.ncfr.org).
 To qualify, applicants must have coursework in ten substance areas and two years of experience in the field.
 This major has been designed to fulfill those ten substance areas (Family in Society, Internal Dynamics of Families, Human Growth and Development, Human Sexuality, Interpersonal Relationships, Family Resource Management, Parent Education and Guidance, Family Law and Public Policy, Professional Ethics, and Family Life Education Methodology).
-In the near future, the College will apply to become an approved program by the NCFR, which will streamline the application process for certification.
+The College has applied to become an approved program by the NCFR, which will streamline the application process for certification.